koajs/static-cache/README.md

 ```

 `dir` - the directory you wish to serve.
-`options.maxAge` - cache control max age for the files.
+`options.maxAge` - cache control max age for the files, `0` by default.

 ## License